rya-sge/access-denied/_posts/2025-01-22-supervised-unsupervised-learning.md

 isMath: true
 ---

-Machine learning models are transforming how we analyze data, make predictions, and uncover patterns.

-At the heart of machine learning lie two fundamental approaches: supervised and unsupervised learning.

-Understanding their differences is crucial for selecting the right model for your data.

-Let’s dive into what distinguishes these techniques and explore their applications.
+Supervised and unsupervised learning are the two main families of machine learning algorithms.
+They differ on one point: whether the training data carries labels.

+Which family fits depends on the data you have and on what you want out of it.
+This article compares the two and gives examples of each.

 > This article comes mainly from this video by IBM: [Supervised VS. Unsupervise Learning](https://www.youtube.com/watch?v=W01tIRP_Rqs).
 Then:
 >